michaelplazek/SNAKE/README.md

 ################################################################################

-	_getLED: returns the LED value at coordinate (x,y)- prewritten for the lab
+	_getLED: returns the LED value at coordinate (x,y)

 	byte _getLED(int x, int y)
 	//	arguments: $a0 is x, $a1 is y